k0zakinio/elelem.sh/README.md

     ```bash
     sudo chmod +x /usr/local/bin/elelem.sh /usr/local/bin/estimate_tokens.py
     ```
+Now you can run `elelem` from any directory.

 ## Excluding directories
-   Add another entry to the `excluded_dirs` array in the elelem.sh script.
+1. Add another entry to the `excluded_dirs` array in the elelem.sh script.

-Now you can run `elelem` from any directory.